 But be sure to act fast.
 Microsoft Gaming CEO Phil Spencer recently said that if you want to gift an Xbox Series X or S this holiday season you better buy it now

-While we search for more Xbox Series X restock, we suggest you check the retailers listed below.
+While we search for more Xbox Series X restock online, we suggest you check the retailers listed below.
 Make sure to bookmark and regularly refresh this page, as that should put you in a good position to secure fresh Xbox Series X stock when it arrives.
 Also, make sure to check out our Xbox Series X restock tips guide and our pick of the best Xbox Series X alternative available now.